bachuetech/bt_file_cache/README.md

 * 0.1.5
     * Added 10 seconds timeout to file download and default user agent
 * 0.1.6
     * Added functions supporting a file name/id as cache id
+* 0.1.7
+    * Added functions supporting access to URL using access token

 ## License
 GPL-3.0-only